BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 RAY SCHOOL ENVIRONMENT

-The Ray School is fortunate and grateful for the generosity of many donors who have contributed to enhancing our campus and physical plant over the years.
+The Ray School is for the generosity of many donors who have contributed to enhancing our campus and physical environment over the years.
 From gardens to playgrounds, and from book funds to electronics, our children and our whole community have benefited enormously from the stream of thoughtful and generous support.
+We are very fortunate.

 The following guidelines will apply:

-4. Large animals (such as dogs) which are not normally confined to cages may be allowed, e.g., under special circumstances required for an instructional program.
+- Large animals (such as dogs) that are not normally confined to cages may be allowed, e.g., under special circumstances required for an instructional program.
 The principal, in consultation with the school nurse, shall review related requests, During such times these animals are to be provided for by their owners, and will be removed immediately at the end of the instructional program.

 For reasons of health and sanitation, the school nurse may require animals to be removed from the school.